folio-org/okapi/okapi-core/src/main/doc/guide.md

-# OKAPI Guide and Reference
+# Okapi Guide and Reference

-This is the guide and reference to the OKAPI: a gateway for managing and running microservices.
+This is the guide and reference to the Okapi: a gateway for managing and running microservices.

 ## Compilation and Installation